 Residential Residentials are a core component of the curriculum and provide a crucial opportunity for you to meet your fellow Pathways leaders and form a network.
 You will be immersed in the learning experience, providing an opportunity to learn away from your work context.
 Each residential lasts two days and you will have the option to stay for two nights.
 Workshops Our workshops are online learning experiences designed to build knowledge and peer relationships.
 The curriculum will be integrated with your coaching sessions, residential experiences and self-study units.
 Self-study units Self-study units will be sequenced to complement and support your learning at online workshops and residentials.
 You will have access to my.thefrontline.org.uk, a learning platform that will host programme information (such as agendas and residential logistics) and programme content.
 Self-study units will consist of reading materials, audio and video recordings, quizzes, and reflective logs.
 There will be a mix of core and self-selected study throughout the programme and there is an expectation that some of these will need to be completed ahead of an online workshop or residential.
 Leadership development coaching You will receive online leadership development coaching throughout the programme.
 These 90-minute sessions will support you to identify areas of strength and development, enhancing your leadership practice and embedding learning.
-Experiential visit You will visit another local authority or organisation to engage in an active learning experience relating to your developmental needs.
-This will provide an opportunity to observe an area of work, learn about practice innovation and to spend time with peers critically examining how to apply this in your own practice context.
+Shadowing (including Ofsted visit) You will take part in up to 3 days of shadowing during the programme, with opportunities to shadow within and outside of your local authority and with close working agencies e.g., Ofsted.
+These visits provide an opportunity for you to reflect on your own service, learn from other authorities and understand the priorities of other agencies.
 Peer led practice sessions You will be allocated into small practice groups in which you will have the opportunity to further embed the teaching on the programme.
-For example, space to problem solve and practice essential skills with peers in a safe, supportive learning environment
+For example, space to problem solve and practice essential skills with peers in a safe, supportive learning environment.